 Use cases

-In a standard HTTP Live Streaming (HLS) encryption workflow, the #EXT-X-KEY tag specifies the URI for retrieving the decryption key.
-If this URI is a fixed, public address, anyone who obtains the M3U8 file can download the key and decrypt the video content, rendering the encryption useless.
+In a standard HLS encryption workflow, the #EXT-X-KEY tag specifies the URI for retrieving the decryption key.
+If this URI is a fixed, unprotected public address, anyone who obtains the M3U8 file can download the key and decrypt the video content, which renders the encryption ineffective.

 To solve this problem, this feature attaches a dynamic, verifiable authentication token to each key request.
 It is ideal for scenarios that require access control for HLS encryption keys, such as:

-Paid video and online education: To prevent subsribers from sharing M3U8 addresses with non-paying users, you can generate a unique authentication parameter for each logged-in user.
+Paid video and online education: To prevent users from sharing M3U8 URLs with non-paying users, you can generate a unique authentication parameter for each logged-in user.
 This ensures that only authorized users can retrieve the decryption key within its validity period.

-Live streaming copyright protection: For major sporting events or live broadcasts, you can combine dynamically generated authentication parameters with the CDN's URL authentication feature.
+Live stream copyright protection: For major sporting events or live broadcasts, you can combine dynamically generated authentication parameters with CDN URL authentication.
 This enables fine-grained access control over the live stream and effectively prevents hotlinking.

 How it works

-token=xxxx) and returns it to the client.The client appends this authentication parameter to the end of the M3U8 file's request URL and sends the request to a CDN point of presence (POP).
+token=xxxx) and returns it to the client.The client appends this authentication parameter to the end of the M3U8 file request URL and sends an M3U8 request to a CDN point of presence (PoP).

-#EXT-X-KEYtag, and appends the authentication parameter from the client's request URL to the end of the tag'sURIattribute.The client receives the modified M3U8 file from the CDN and sends a request to the Key Server using the new key URI, which now includes the authentication parameter.
+#EXT-X-KEYtag, and appends the authentication parameter from the client's request URL to the end of the tag'sURIattribute.The client receives the rewritten M3U8 file from CDN and sends a request to the key server using the new key URI, which now includes the authentication parameter.

-After obtaining the Key, the client decrypts the TS video segments and begins playback.
+After obtaining the key, the client decrypts the TS video stream and starts playback.

 This feature does not encrypt video content.
-Before using this feature, you must encrypt the video segments (TS files) on the origin server using HLS encryption, such as AES-128.
-The original m3u8 file must also contain the correct #EXT-X-KEY tag.
-For more information about encrytion, see How do I generate an AES-128 encrypted HLS playlist (M3U8) with FFmpeg?
+Before you use this feature, ensure that the video segments (TS files) on your origin server are encrypted based on an HLS standard, such as AES-128.
+The original M3U8 file must also contain the correct #EXT-X-KEY tag.
+For more information about video encryption, see How to generate and encrypt an M3U8 file.

-The terms business server and key server are mentioned to explain the role of M3U8 encryption and rewrite.
-This feature does not implement the business server or the key server.
-You must implement the functionality of the business and key servers to complete the HLS key authentication process.
+The application server and key server are described here to help you understand the M3U8 encryption and rewrite feature.
+This feature does not implement the application server or key server.
+You must implement their functionalities to complete the HLS key authentication process.

 The

 #EXT-X-KEYtag specifies whether the content is encrypted.
-For more information about M3U8 file tags, see Introduction to M3U8 Tags.
+For more information about M3U8 file tags, see What is in an HLS M3U8 file.

 Procedure